Check-In-SKP/SKPIdentity/README.md

 # SKPIdentityCore
-SKPIdentityCore is a microservice used for authentication and authorization and storage of a SKP user.
+SKPIdentityCore is a microservice used for authentication, authorization and storage of an SKP user.